 This function should be enabled only in operating systems that support ACPI.
-Currently, only Windows® 98/2000/ME supports this function.
+Currently, only Windows® 98/2000/ME/XP supports ACPI.
 If you want to use the Suspend to RAM function, make sure this field is enabled then select "S3(STR)" in the "ACPI Suspend Type" field.